DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 not eternal and the records made and kept on this platform are vulnerable due to the dependency on commercial tech companies and the continued investments and evaluations of the activist artists.
-Instead of disregarding the prosaic but highly self-conscious record-making and -keeping performed by the three artists on Instagram as not forming a *proper* archive, we might see it as an invitation to think more about practices than institutions, that is about supplementary forms of *archiving* rather than *archives*.
+Instead of disregarding the prosaic but highly self-conscious recordmaking and recordkeeping performed by the three artists on Instagram as not forming a *proper* archive, we might see it as an invitation to think more about practices than institutions, that is about supplementary forms of *archiving* rather than *archives*.
 Archiving can no longer be viewed as